jaffamonkey/hugo-serif-theme/exampleSite/content/services/_index.md

 > I can help implement Quality Engineering from Design to Production, adding tests to CI/CD pipelines, along with performance testing to ensure apps are both secure and stable.

+> Accessibility audits, with guidance for your design and development teams.

 > Your business has to adapt daily, and to help with that, you can secure my services for any period.